Ellie2020/Private_AI_Differential_Privacy/README.md

 Private_AI_Differential_Privacy
 Differential_Privacy Udacity&Facebook Challenge Scholarship 2019.

+Task: Creation of a function that can generate a number of databases from an input database, for details see point 2)

 1.Creation of a virtual enviroment pysyft and installation of main libraries in conda: Python3.6, Torch 1.0.1, Numpy